gerald-magno/Microsoft-Graph-ASPNET-Webhooks/README.md

-# Project Information
+# Summary
-#### This forked Version of ASP.NET MVC sample provides support on subscribing for notifications on specific Mail Folders of logged in user.
+#### This forked Version of ASP.NET MVC sample demonstrates subscribing for notifications on specific Mail Folders of logged in user.

 ![Preview](readme-images/specific%20mail%20folder%20subscribe.png)